Gain Clients Via Referrals

 - Select Wealth Management or Retail Banking Console.

-- In the navigation bar, choose Leads and Referrals and click New.
+- In the navigation bar or menu, choose Leads, and click New.

-- Select the Referral record type and click Next.
+- Select the Person Referral record type and click Next.

 - Expressed Interest: Mortgage